joshmarinacci/rust-minibrowser/README.md

 * error handling
 * javascript

-currently the projct is less than 2000 lines of Rust code, and at least a third of the code is unit tests.
+currently the project is less than 10k lines of Rust code, and probably a quarter of the code is unit tests.

 The other point of this project is to teach myself Rust.